 In February 2018, we initiated a strategic collaboration with Seagen to discover and develop up to three Anticalin-based tumor-targeted bispecific therapeutics in IO.
-As part of the alliance, we have achieved a key preclinical milestone for one of the programs in the Seagen collaboration, a bispecific tumor-targeted costimulatory agonist, triggering a \$5 million milestone.
-We have handed the program over to Seagen, which is responsible for further advancement and funding of the asset.
-The program is one of up to three potential programs in the Seagen alliance, and we believe the achieved milestone further validates our approach and leadership in immuno-oncology bispecifics, complementing the encouraging clinical data seen with cinrebafusp alfa.
-During the third quarter of 2021, we initiated the second program within the collaboration with Seagen.
+We have already handed one of the programs in the Seagen collaboration, SGN-BB228 (also referenced as PRS-346), a CD228/4-1BB bispecific antibody-Anticalin compound, over to Seagen, who is responsible for further advancement and funding of the asset.
+In January 2023, the first patient was dosed in a Seagen-sponsored phase 1 study of SGN-BB228, which triggered a \$5.0 million payment from Seagen to us.
+Additionally, Seagen presented preclinical data for this program at the Society for Immunotherapy of Cancer 37th Annual Meeting in November 2022.
+We believe the achievement of a key clinical development milestone for this program validates our approach in IO bispecifics, complementing the encouraging clinical data seen with cinrebafusp alfa.
+During the third quarter of 2021, we initiated the second program, and during the fourth quarter of 2022, we initiated the third program within the collaboration with Seagen.
 We retain a co-promotion option for one of the programs in the United States.